 - The “what happened” conversation.
 This involves disagreements about what really happened, who said what when, what it meant.
 Working through this constructively helps people move from assumptions to facts, and from personal stereotypes to understanding the perspectives of others.

 - The “feelings” conversation.
 Naturally, feelings run at high during times of stress, but they are often downplayed.
 Recognising them, helping people to own and address them directly, helps clear the air.

 - The “identity” conversation.
 This is the conversation we each have with ourselves, reflecting on what the situation meant to us, how we responded and why, how it affects our self-esteem and view of the future.

-The changes we want to see.
+What are the changes we want to see?
 Times of crisis are often wonderful opportunities for change: we are usually more open to recognising things in ourselves and our structures that need to be changed.
 Once the personal dimensions of the situation have been processed following the 3-conversations structure, time is spent reflecting on the changes that are required.
-Times of crisis are often wonderful opportunities for change: we are usually more open to recognising things in ourselves and our structures that need to be changed.
-Once the personal dimensions of the situation have been processed following the above structure, time can be spent reflecting on the changes people would like to see.
+This may include reflecting on what is required to build a more ethical culture in the workplace, and using the tools of conducting and ethics risk assessment and developing an ethics management plan.